top of page

 • AI route optimization

-Global Connection of Drayage Connection:
+Global Connection of Drayage

-Global events like the Suez Canal blockage in 2021 increased the US drayage demand because rerouted ships landed at the LA port.
+Global events, like the Suez Canal blockage in 2021, have increased US drayage demand as rerouted ships landed at the LA port.
+According to the World Bank, efficient port drayage can boost global GDP by 1-2%.

-Why Drayage is Crucial for American Businesses:
+Why Drayage is Crucial for American Businesses

-• For compliance, choose FMCSA-registered carriers.
+• For compliance, select FMCSA-registered carriers.

 Comments